-To receive information directly in your inbox, sign up for FAO’s e-newsletter, or like us on Facebook for up to the minute news from FAO..
-To learn more about the application process, or how you can contribute to scholarship resources, call 740.753.1111.
+To receive information directly in your inbox, sign up for FAO’s e-newsletter, or like us on Facebook, for up to the minute news from FAO.
+To learn more about the application process, or how you can help grow scholarship resources for our region’s students, call 740.753.1111.

 Figuring out how to pay for college can be a stressful and challenging process.
 Most students will need some type of financial aid in order to pay for college expenses.
 Several types of financial aid are available, although each type is different in how it is awarded and how or whether or not it must be paid back.

 Grants are a form of gift aid that means they do not need to be paid back, making them an ideal form of financial aid.
 Grants are awarded based primarily on financial need, but may also be based on merit.
 The largest grant program is the Federal Pell Grant.
 Other federal, state, and college grant programs are also available for qualifying students.
 To be eligible for these grants, you must complete a FAFSA (Free Application for Federal Student Aid).

 Scholarships are another form of gift aid, which are often awarded for achievement in academics, leadership, arts, athletics, financial need, or other criteria.
 Scholarships may come from private donors, businesses, organizations, foundations, or even colleges themselves.
 You can download our list of Appalachian Ohio Scholarships or start your search online to find more scholarship opportunities.

 - Begin your college scholarship search with the high school guidance office.
 Here you can ask for local grants and scholarships that are awarded to the students at your high school every year.

 - The college admissions office is the next stop for scholarship information.
 Check to see what scholarships are available for students planning to attend the college and the list of qualifications for each.
 Do you already know what you’ll be studying?
 Then mention that, they may know of scholarships for the major your planning to study.